 - No use of wireless communications devices (including a hands-free device.

 DPS lifts the restrictions from your driving privilege when you turn 18.
 They will replace your provisional license with a full driver license for drivers under 21 years of age.
 Remember that you must visit your DPS office within 30 days of your 18th birthday to make the change.

 If you are under 21 years, the zero-tolerance law applies.
 If you are stopped while driving on a public street and ANY detectable amount of alcohol is in your system, it is a criminal offense (Driving Under the Influence of Alcohol by a Minor).

-After you turn 21, DPS issues a regular driver license.
+After you turn 21, DPS issues the regular Texas driver license for adults.